MyGamepedia/Enhanced-Black-Mesa-FGD/README.md

 ## Contribution

-You can test changes and report issues if you find.
-You are also able to add your own changes, using `Pull requests` system.
+-Report issues if you find.
+-You are able to add your own changes, using `Pull requests` system.